rs750560547

 Variant summary

-The NM_004260.4(RECQL4):c.2885+5G>A variant causes a splice region, intron change involving the alteration of a non-conserved nucleotide.
-The variant allele was found at a frequency of 0.0000112 in 1,611,664 control chromosomes in the GnomAD database, with no homozygous occurrence.
+The NM_004260.4(RECQL4):c.2885+5G>C variant causes a splice region, intron change involving the alteration of a non-conserved nucleotide.
+The variant was absent in control chromosomes in GnomAD project.
 In-silico tool predicts a benign outcome for this variant.
 3/3 splice prediction tools predict no significant impact on normal splicing.
-Variant has been reported in ClinVar as Uncertain significance (★★).
+Variant has been reported in ClinVar as Uncertain significance (★).

 Frequency